i Overview of the structure of the law

 Credit support arrangements such as a title-transfer credit support annex should be protected by the close-out netting regime, particularly in light of the 2015 amendments to the Securities Market Act which now recognise title transfer security arrangements.

-The netting regime applies to pre-insolvency transactions (the cut-off point is defined slightly differently for various types of debtors), thus disqualifying from close-out netting any transaction entered into after the commencement of an insolvency proceeding.
+The netting regime applies to pre-insolvency transactions (the cut-off point is defined slightly differently for certain types of debtors), thus disqualifying from close-out netting any transaction entered into after the commencement of an insolvency proceeding.
 One of the parties to a qualifying transaction must be a financial institution (Russian or foreign), a central bank (Russian or foreign) or a multilateral financial organisation.
 The Insolvency Act, thus, disqualifies transactions between unregulated entities and transactions with natural persons, which reflects a long-standing politically sensitive policy of discouraging derivative transactions with individuals (which, to the disappointment of the sell-side institutions, does not carve out high net worth individuals).

-In 2013, ICMA published a netting opinion for repo transactions governed by the Global Master Repurchase Agreement.
+In 2013, the ICMA published a netting opinion for repo transactions governed by the Global Master Repurchase Agreement.
 An ISDA netting opinion was published in February 2015, while the collateral opinion is still pending.

 Trade data reporting